Spread Eagle (band)

 Spread Eagle is an American hard rock band from New York City, formed in 1989.
 After only a few months of formation, they were signed by MCA/Universal Records.
-They have released three albums: Spread Eagle (1990), Open to the Public (1993) and Subway to the Stars (2019).
+They have released four albums: Spread Eagle (1990), Open to the Public (1993) Subway to the Stars (2019) and The Brutal Divine (2026).

-Spread Eagle's bassist Rob De Luca is also a member of British rock band UFO.

 History

 Early years

 In the 1980s, founding members Paul DiBartolo, Rob De Luca and Tommi Gallo were playing in the Boston-based hard rock band Bang.
 In September 1986, Bang won the MTV Basement Tapes competition with the video for their song "Summertime".

 In 1989, guitarist Paul Di Bartolo (a.k.a.
 Salvadore Poe) traveled to New York City where he met singer Ray West.
 Paul was so impressed by his voice that he immediately convinced bassist Rob De Luca and drummer Tommi Gallo to follow him to New York and start a new band with Ray, which became Spread Eagle.

 After only a few months of rehearsing, they signed with MCA/Universal Records.